-We need your eagle eyes for the 2019 National Midwinter Bald Eagle survey!
-If you see an eagle in Vermont during the survey period (January 2- 16), please email the following information to Margaret Fowle at email@example.com :
+We need your eagle eyes for the 2020 National Midwinter Bald Eagle survey!
+If you see an eagle in Vermont during the survey period (January 1- 15), please report your sighting.

 - time of day

 - number of Bald or Golden Eagles seen

 - approximate age of the eagles (i.e., adult Bald Eagle with white head and tail, or immature that is mostly brown)

 - any notable behavior (i.e., carrying nesting material, flying with another eagle, etc.)